Férid Boughedir

-Férid Boughedir (born 1944) in Hammam Lif, is a Tunisian film director and screenwriter.
+Férid Boughedir (born 1944) is a Tunisian film director and screenwriter.

 Career

 Boughedir has directed five films since 1983.
 His film Caméra d'Afrique was screened at the 1983 Cannes Film Festival.
 In 1996, his film Un été à La Goulette was entered into the 46th Berlin International Film Festival.
 The following year, he was a member of the jury at the 47th Berlin International Film Festival.